eaprelsky/infodynamics/book/00_introduction.md

 *"The worthwhile problems are the ones you can really solve or help solve, the ones you can really contribute something to."* - Richard Feynman

 Welcome to Information Dynamics.
-Let's solve this together.
+Let's explore this together.